This website uses cookies

 The upper half is the local agentic harness.

-he lower half is where human judgment does the heavier lifting.
+The lower half is where human judgment does the heavier lifting.

 Hardening strengthens the mechanisms around the requirements.

-Hardening moves in two directions: upward, toward more executable feedback, and inward, closing the distance between the mechanism and the requirement it protects.
+It moves in two directions: upward, toward more executable feedback, and inward, closing the distance between the mechanism and the requirement it protects.

 A mechanism that runs after the change is done can judge the work.
 One that runs as part of the agentic loop can steer it.